Aishahassan1/Tast-TV-Project1-Oct2021/README.md

 ### Unsolved problems and future iterations

-An unsolved problem that I would need to fix in future iterations is the alignment of my images and text in the latest News and What's on sections.
+An unsolved problem that I would need to be fixed in future iterations is the alignment of my images and text in the latest News and What's on sections.
+I now know that the error I was making was that I did not have all the elements that needed to be grouped together within a div container.
 I would also work on making the website a lot more responsive.
-I would also need to understand why my latest news h3 and p are not centering despite the text-align centre property.
-I also ideally need to add a release date for my whats on section to go with the image
+I would also need to underfix the issue of my latest news h3 and p tags not centering.
+I also ideally need to add a release date for my whats on section to go with the image.

 ### Recommendations special feature approach